The reserves refer to the total assets minus liabilities of the Government and other entities specified in the Fifth Schedule under the Constitution1.

 Tables 1 and 2 show the portfolio's annualised nominal rates of return over the 5-year, 10-year and 20-year periods in USD terms and the corresponding portfolio volatility, compared against a Reference Portfolio which comprises 65% global equities and 35% bonds.
 The Reference Portfolio is not a performance benchmark for the GIC Portfolio, but serves as a reference for portfolio risk.
 It also does not include adjustments for costs that would be incurred when investing.

-Table 1: Nominal Return and Volatility of the GIC Portfolio (annualised, in USD, for periods ending 31 March 2018)
+Table 1: Nominal Annualized Return and Volatility of the GIC Portfolio (in USD, for periods ending 31 March 2019)

-The GIC Portfolio’s 20-year nominal return was 5.9% per annum in USD terms.
+Over the The GIC Porfolio's 20-year nominal return was 5.5% per annum in USD terms.

-Over the last 5-year period, the GIC Portfolio returned 6.6% per annum in USD nominal terms, benefitting from the run-up in global financial assets.
-Aggressive non-conventional monetary policies helped to push up market valuations.
+Over the 5-year period, the GIC Portfolio return was 4.9% per annum in nominal USD terms.
+While the upturn in the global economy and supportive monetary policies helped to push up market valuations, concerns of a slowdown and tightening in liquidity globally drove periodic market corrections.

-Table 2: Nominal Return and Volatility of the Reference Portfolio (annualised, in USD, for periods ending 31 March 2018)
+Table 2: Nominal Annualized Return and Volatility of the Reference Portfolio (in USD, for periods ending 31 March 2019)

 Over the three time periods, the GIC Portfolio has lower volatility than the Reference Portfolio due to its diversified asset composition.
-In addition, increasingly stretched valuations in developed market equities have prompted a reduced allocation to this asset class in recent years.
-Nevertheless, despite its lower risk exposure than the Reference Portfolio, the GIC Portfolio has performed creditably over a 20-year period.
+Despite its lower risk exposure than the Reference Portfolio, the GIC Portfolio has performed creditably over a 20-year period.

 For more information and discussion on GIC’s investment strategies and performance, click here.